Graduate Catalog

 Accreditation and Licensure

-Professional Mental Health Counseling - Specialization in Addictions meets the same criteria for the LPC license as the general Professional Mental Health Counseling program.
-Additionally, the Professional Mental Health Counseling—Specialization in Addictions curriculum fulfills all of the educational content hours required for the State of Oregon Certified Alcohol and Drug Counselor I (CADC I) and is approved by the Oregon Addiction Counselors Certification Board (ACCBO).
+Additionally, the Professional Mental Health Counseling—Specialization in Addictions curriculum fulfills all of the educational content hours required for the State of Oregon Certified Alcohol and Drug Counselor I (CADC I) and is approved by the Mental Health and Addiction Certification Board of Oregon (MHACBO).

 Master of Arts in Professional Mental Health Counseling—Specialization in Addictions